 Once your chosen link is selected, you can trigger it by pressing the 'Enter' key on your keyboard.
 You can move backwards through links by pressing 'Shift' and 'Tab' together.

-Universal Access - Information about accessibility and the Mac OS X operating system
+- Universal Access - Information about accessibility on Apple devices

 Ms Mary O'Flaherty